Religion and Child Custody

 In drafting a Property Settlement agreement in your divorce action, it is vital to have a provision on religion that has a fighting chance with the court.
 The same is true if having a prenuptial agreement drafted or, if this is something you are just considering, to put into a post-nuptial agreement.Worst Case Scenario

 Cases involving religious upbringing are extremely emotional for everyone involved, including the children who are put dead center of these matters by the court.
 Some cases involve extreme changes in religion where the PRP converts from Protestant to Orthodox Judaism, demanding the other parent then adhere to the tenants of Orthodox Judaism while with the children.
 While the court will generally uphold the PRP’s decision to suddenly bring the children up as Orthodox Jews, they will not compel the Parent of Alternate Residence to follow the doctrine of the religion chosen by the other parent.
-If you are facing a dispute concerning religion and have questions on how child custody laws in NJ impact on your situation , call Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation with a New Jersey child custody attorney.
+If you are facing a dispute concerning religion and have questions on how child custody laws in NJ impact on your situation , call Peter Van Aulen at 201-845-7400 for a consultation with a New Jersey child custody attorney.